 Seasonal Vulnerability Windows

-Temporary Staff Onboarding: Many practices hire seasonal employees who receive abbreviated security training and access sensitive systems without developing institutional security awareness.
-These temporary workers represent soft targets for social engineering attacks.
+Many practices hire seasonal employees who receive abbreviated security training and access sensitive systems without developing institutional security awareness.
+These temporary workers represent soft targets for social engineering attacks designed to compromise credentials and gain initial network access.

-Increased Email Volume: Tax professionals process 3-5x normal email volume during peak season, creating opportunities for malicious attachments and links to evade detection.
-AI-enhanced phishing campaigns have increased tax-themed attacks by over 200% between February and April 2025.
+Tax professionals process 3-5x normal email volume during peak season, creating opportunities for malicious attachments and links to evade detection.
+AI-enhanced phishing campaigns have increased tax-themed attacks by over 200% between February and April 2025, leveraging large language models to create grammatically perfect, contextually appropriate phishing emails that bypass traditional detection methods.

 Resource Constraints and Technology Gaps